 There’s no parking or entry fee as of 2019.

 Suwehan Beach is on the south side of Nusa Penida island.
 It’s accessible by car or scooter, about 1 hour drive from the main docks and accommodation in northern Penida.

 Be careful if you go by scooter because the road is rough and may be dangerous in some spots if you don’t take it slow!

 If you’re looking for more info on how to get to Nusa Penida island in the first place, you can find that here.

-Warning: In August 2018, the foot path down to Suwehan was damaged in a landslide (apparently due to the Lombok earthquake), and Suwehan Beach is very difficult to reach.
-This info is current as of November 2018.
+Warning: In August 2018, the foot path down to Suwehan was damaged in a landslide (apparently due to the Lombok earthquake), and Suwehan Beach is difficult to reach.
+This info is current as of April 2019.
 Hopefully the situation changes soon.